maahi24/airbnbanalysisdash/README.md

 Price and Availability are not inversely proportional.
 Consumers are ready to pay prices for better locations and other facilities provided to them.

+### Data visualization
+This project showcases an interactive dashboard built to explore and visualize the New York Airbnb dataset.
+The goal of the project is to provide a user-friendly interface that allows users to gain insights into the Airbnb listings in New York City, analyze pricing trends, and make informed decisions as potential hosts or guests.